retrogradeorbit/pathfind/README.md

 # pathfind

-A pure clojure implementation of the A* algorithm.
+A pure clojurescript implementation of the A* algorithm.

 ## Overview